osmandemiroz/truthstack/README.md

 - **haptic_feedback**: For device vibration feedback
 - **Cupertino widgets**: For iOS-style UI components

+## Language Support 🌍

+The app supports two languages with full question translations:

+- **🇹🇷 Turkish (Türkçe)**: Default language with 40+ translated questions
+- **🇺🇸 English**: Complete English question set

+**Language Switching**: Tap the globe icon in the app bar to switch between languages.
+The questions will immediately update to your selected language.

 ## Notes 📝

 - The app uses custom fonts for an elegant, sophisticated look: